merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/overview.md

     `/source_files/overflow-menu-horizontal--20-on-dark.svg`

-All `V7` icon files that are found will be deleted and their `V8` equivalent will be copied to the same location.
+All `V7` icon files that are found are deleted and their `V8` equivalents are copied to the same location.

 References to the icon in customer source files (files such as `.css`, `.js`, `jspx`, etc.) are also updated.